 Torizon supports the docker runtime and this will allow you to run your applications inside containers.
-It is possible to build and configure containers directly on the target, but this works for quick tests or prototypes but is not suitable for projects that need to be maintained over time.
+It is possible to build and configure containers directly on the target.
+This works for quick tests or prototypes but is hardly suitable for projects that need to be maintained over time.

 This article complies to the Typographic Conventions for Torizon Documentation.